 I would say that writing the FFI Rust code is a bit of a slog, since you’ve essentially rewritten the same structure three different times:

-• A bunch of structs in the pure Rust lib
+s in the pure Rust lib - A bunch of

-• A bunch of structs in the Rust FFI lib, returning C data types
+s in the Rust FFI lib, returning C data types - A bunch of

-But, since I knew how I wanted the C structures to look like, it wasn’t too bad to create that second set of Rust FFI lib structs.
+But, since I knew how I wanted the C structures to look like, it wasn’t too bad to create that second set of Rust FFI lib struct

 After populating the C header file, I wrote a very small program as a proof-of-concept.
 This was intended to be a sanity check before writing full-fledged tests in C: